charles-amyx/charlesamyxdotcom/content/design/um-dearborn.md

 ## Role

-Designer and developer of the styleguide (HTML/CSS/JS prototypes of components).
-Styleguide was built with VuePress, my first time using VueJS.
+Designer and developer of the style guide (HTML/CSS/JS prototypes of components).
+The style guide was built with VuePress, my first time using VueJS.

 ## Background